cilium/cilium/Documentation/contributing/release/stable.rst

 #.
 Announce the release in the ``#general`` channel on Slack

 #.
 Update the ``README.rst#stable-releases`` section from the Cilium master branch

 #.
+Update the ``.github/cilium-actions.yml`` with the project created for the
+   upcoming release.

+#.
 Bump the version of Cilium used in the Cilium upgrade tests to use the new release